Matin-python/Fashion-MNIST-Classification/README.md

-Absolutely.
-I'll keep **exactly the same README algorithm/style** we've been using for your previous ML and DL projects.

 # 👕 Fashion-MNIST Classification (Deep Learning)

 Classifying clothing images using a **Neural Network** and the **Fashion-MNIST dataset** with **TensorFlow and Keras**.
 This project demonstrates how a simple deep learning model can classify grayscale images into 10 different clothing categories.